05Tushar/Factorial-of-number-using-Verilog/README.md

 positive).
 3. Output of the calculator includes a single 32 bit number which will be the result and a single bit output indicating the overflow.
-4. Overflow occurs when more than 32 bits are required to represent the result.
+4. Overflow occurs when the result is represented using more than 32 bits.